Juvenile Crimes Attorney - Juvenile Lawyer

 (2) Until 7:00 p.m. on the days your child has court.

 (Note: Many Los Angeles Juvenile Judges have erroneously advised parents that the L.A.
 County Probation Department has cancelled visitation at juvenile hall on the days your child has court.
-As recently as April 29, 2005, the newly appointed Chief Probation Officer Paul Higa indicated to Mr. Kita that Juvenile Halls in L.A.
-County will shall remain open for visits on the days your child has court.
-Mr. Higa indicated he would be sending a memo to all Los Angeles County Juvenile Judges clarifying the visiting hours.
+Mr. Kita on April 29, 2005, requested the Chief Probation Officer to issue a formal directive.
 On May 10, 2005 the Probation Department issued After Court Visitation in Juvenile Halls Probation Directive #1434 which states as follows, "Effective immediately, after court visitation will be available at all juvenile halls from the time minors are returned from court until 7:00 p.m.
 Monday through Friday.
 Visits may last up to one hour.")

 Visiting Rules at Los Padrinos Juvenile Hall